Click here for the introduction to the Round and Square series "Assignments"

 Although this assignment is deliberately open-ended (allowing you to use any number of interpretive strategies), do not forget its role as a “pivot” in our course.
 Your work should engage, on some level, the full range of our materials from the first seven weeks of the course (your class notes, reading notes, abstracts, and even quizzes will be useful as you proceed).
 If you take the assignment seriously, it will give you a solid foundation—and significant momentum—for the second half of the course.

 This assignment asks you to engage your two novels and to review all of the work you have done thus far in the course.
 It does not require you to do “research,” and substantial outside work will almost certainly be counter-productive.
-For example, spending two or three pages on the history of 1930s Kansas City will be far less productive than spending those pages examining the world of the Bridges or theoretical perspectives that might help us understand them better.
+For example, spending two or three pages on the history of 1930s Kansas City will be far less productive than spending those pages examining the world of the Bridges.
 Background information is occasionally useful (and you may possibly have some from previous reading or coursework), but do not make the mistake of providing so much “background” that you don’t deal fully with the assignment itself.
 Again, with novels as “up front” as these, this should not be a problem.

 1. This assignment is meant to “tie together” much of the work you have done this semester.
-Just as on weekly quizzes, be sure to use the full range of your “sources” in your interpretations—classroom analyses, Moore, Bourdieu, and Moberg.
+Just as on weekly quizzes, be sure to use the full range of your “sources” in your interpretations—classroom analyses, Moore, Bourdieu, and Moberg (not to mention Kipnis).
 As you know, the theoretical essays in Moore and the close reading of Bourdieu are the heart of the class, and I would like to see connections to them in your essays.

 2. Don’t forget that I will be evaluating this assignment with the assumption that you are trying to explain these matters to “intelligent non-specialists.”
 That means that I do not want you to “skip” those portions that you know I know.
 I want you to explain them.
 I want you to be the expert who is explaining these matters to someone who does not know much about cultural anthropology, but is certainly able to follow a complex argument.
 Imagine, for example, that you are writing for your FYI professor and those you have in other classes this term, with moi looking over her shoulder.
 Keep your letter reader in mind, too.
 It will serve you well.

-3. Follow standard Chicago Manual of Style citation form, and use my style sheet as you proceed.
-This is a “formal” review essay, and the style sheet’s guidelines should be followed closely.
+3. Follow standard Chicago Manual of Style citation form, and use the style sheet as you proceed.
+This is a “formal” paper, and the style sheet’s guidelines should be followed closely.

 4. There should be a short bibliography of sources (class books and any outside materials that you have consulted) at the end of your document.

 5. Be sure that you fill out a “paper checklist” and attach it to your essay.
-This checklist will be sent to you as an attachment.
+It will be sent as an attachment.

 6. Good luck.
 There is more than enough material to write any number of essays.
 Choose several good points, scenes, or themes.
-Then write an essay.
+Then write one.